HIVE-UofT/Investigating-The-Impact-of-Sycophancy-on-Diagnostic-Accuracy/Benchmark/Google_Colab_Notebooks/Google_Colab_upload.md

 ## Step 1: Put Your Project in Google Drive

-First, upload your entire project folder (Reusable Benchmark) to your Google Drive.
+First, upload your entire project folder to your Google Drive.
 Your Google Drive should look something like this: